-- Step 2 Enter the following commands to stop access to the secondary server: - server> /sbin/service ipics stop - server> /sbin/service ipics\nm stop - Step 3 Take these actions to unconfigure HA on the primary server: - a.
-Log in to the Cisco IPICS Administration Console for the primary server.
-See the "Accessing the Administration Console" section on page 1-15 for instructions. - b.
+- Step 1 Log in to the secondary server using SSH. - Step 2 Enter the following commands to stop access to the secondary server: - server> /sbin/service ipics stop - server> /sbin/service ipics_nm stop

+- Step 3 Take these actions to unconfigure HA on the primary server: - a.
+Log in to the Cisco IPICS Administration Console for the primary server.See the "Accessing the Administration Console" section on page 1-10 for instructions. - b.
 Expand the Configuration drawer and click High Availability. - c.
 Click the HA Configuration tab. - d.
 Click the Unconfigure button. - e.
 Click Logout to logout from the active server. - f.
 Wait a few minutes for the primary server to reconfigure. - g.
 Log in again to the primary server. - h.
 Navigate again to the HA Security screen (expand the Configuration drawer, click High Availability, and then click the HA Security tab. - i.
-Click Delete in the HA Security screen to delete the HA security certificates and disable HA mode. - Step 4 Inspect the following directories in both servers to verify that files in both servers are the same: - /idspri/backup - /opt/cisco/ipics/tomcat/current/webapps/ipics\files - /opt/cisco/ipics/tomcat/current/webapps/ipics\server/pmclogs - /idspri/archive - /idspri/db\table\archive - /opt/cisco/ipics/tomcat/current/webapps/documents
+Click Delete in the HA Security screen to delete the HA security certificates and disable HA mode. - Step 4 Inspect the following directories in both servers to verify that files in both servers are the same: - · /idspri/backup - /opt/cisco/ipics/tomcat/current/webapps/ipics_files - /opt/cisco/ipics/tomcat/current/webapps/ipics_server/pmclogs - /idspri/archive - /idspri/db_table_archive - /opt/cisco/ipics/tomcat/current/webapps/documents